MyBit (MYB) Price Hits $0.0019 on Major Exchanges

 MyBit Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as MyBit directly using US dollars.
-Investors seeking to acquire MyBit should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy MyBit using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as MyBit directly using US dollars.
+Investors seeking to trade MyBit should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy MyBit using one of the aforementioned exchanges.

 Receive News & Updates for MyBit Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MyBit and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.